mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

     * Once the user clicks an option, they shall get a list of "smells, sights, feels, etc." to choose from.
     * Once the user chooses an option based on the senses, they shall get a list of answers, recommendation on what to do, and the average cost for repair.
     * The solution screen shall display an option to view community comments.
-    * Comments shall be stored and viewed by users, as well as have an option to create new.
+    * The user shall be able to post new comments for other users to see.

 3. Settings
     * There shall be a settings button on the opening screen/diagnosis screen.
     * There shall be a dark mode and light mode enabler in settings.
     * There shall be a "log out" button inside the settings for the user to log out.
-    * Admin users shall be able to verify users to be "mechanics".
+    *
     * There shall be an option to return to main page from Settings menu.

 # Non-Functional Requirements